kevinguebert/kevinguebert-netlify/content/2018/05/15/2018-05-15-accountability-mvp-part-2.md

 ---
+template: post
-title: "Accountability MVP Part 2"
+title: Accountability MVP Part 2
-slug: "accountability-mvp-part-2"
+slug: accountability-mvp-part-2
-date: "2018-05-16T00:22:00.000Z"
-tags: ["Personal Growth","Coding","Technology"]
 draft: false
-template: "post"
+date: '2018-05-16T00:22:00.000Z'
+description: >-
-description: "[Three days ago](/2018/05/12/accountability-idea), I talked about a simple, public calendar to update on my goal progress.
-[Here is the current version of the..."
+  Three days ago, I talked about a simple, public calendar to update on my goal progress.
+category: Personal Growth
+tags:
+  - Personal Growth
+  - Coding
+  - Technology
 ---

 [Three days ago](/2018/05/12/accountability-idea), I talked about a simple, public calendar to update on my goal progress.
 [Here is the current version of the calendar](/accountability-calendar/).
 Now, the progress may not look like much, but I've simplified it much much more coding-wise and made it more extensible.